 Worse long-term outcomes.
 The results of multi-year antidepressant use are grim.
 Those on antidepressants have significantly worse depression at 9-year, 20-year, and 30-year visits compared to depressed individuals who didn't take the drugs.
 In fact, antidepressant users are hospitalized more frequently and for over twice the duration as depressed patients who do not take the drugs.
 Antidepressants, therefore, appear to worsen your chances of recovery.

 Post SSRI Sexual Dysfunction (PSSD).
-SSRIs are the most common variety of antidepressants.
-Of growing concern is evidence that sexual dysfunction (a common SSRI side effects) may persist even after the drugs are discontinued.
+Evidence suggests that the sexual dysfunction common in SSRI antidepressant use may persist even after the drugs are discontinued.
 Common PSSD symptoms include genital anesthesia and pleasure-less or weak orgasm.
 There is currently no treatment for PSSD.